 Using this new “Hollow Bullet with Truss” design, a premier bore size 20ga slug can be manufactured while greatly reducing its overall weight.
 Now a slug can be made with the same physical size and shape, but weighting only 365 grains instead.
 That’s a 2/3 reduction in weight.
 Shown here in actual size.
 Notice that the expanded nose section only fold out at right angles to the body of the slug!
 They did not fold back along the sides of the slug, making it smaller as it moves forward, after impact!
 An expanded slug like the one shown, @1800 fps, it’s spinning at 52,000 rpm’s (when fired thru a 1-24 twist rate barrel), and still weighting over 300 grains, after it expands.
 “It acts just like 1 1/8″ diameter hole saw”!

-When a shorter case such as the 2.2” Schrifle™ case is fired in a longer 3″ factory chamber, you lose a different percentage of your chamber pressure every shot.
-Because the slug must jump thru (almost .700ths” of an inch) of unsealed and unguided area between the mouth of the case and the start of the rifling.
-This random loss of pressure is even worse in gas operated auto loaders.
+When a shorter case, such as a 2.2″ Schrifle case OR a standard 2 3/4″ slug round, is fired in a longer 3″ factory chamber, you lose a percentage of your chamber pressure every shot.
+Because the slug must jump thru (almost .700ths of an inch) of unsealed and unguided area between the mouth of the case and the start of the rifling.
+This random loss of pressure will be even greater in gas operated auto loaders.

 The question then becomes with this unguided jump, did the slug enter the rifling straight in line with the bore or off center and become a flyer?
-The front end of the slug should enter the rifling while the rear of the slug is being held in line with the CENTER OF THE BORE, by the front portion of the case!
+The front end of the slug should enter the rifling while the rear of the slug is being held in line with the CENTER OF THE BORE, by a front portion of the case!
 Both Accuracy and overall Performance will suffer every time a shorter case is fired in a longer 3″ chamber.

 When the shorter 2.2″ Schrifle™ case is fired in a 2 ¾” chamber the base of slug has left the mouth of the case by just few thousands before the slug will entering the rifled bore.
 You will lose very little chamber pressure until the slug enters into the rifling.
 A few, but not all, 2 ¾” chambers, will shoot reasonable well using the 2.2″ length Schrifle case.